-Buying versus renting using entitlement
+Buying vs. renting using entitlement

-“You would not be able to use any of that rental income to reduce your debt-to-income ratio when applying for the second VA loan,” says Yvette Clermont, branch manager and mortgage consultant with Pewaukee, Wisconsin-based Inlanta Mortgage.
+“You would not be able to use any of that rental income to reduce your debt-to-income ratio when applying for the second VA loan,” says Yvette Clermont, mortgage consultant with Pewaukee, Wisconsin-based Inlanta Mortgage.
 “But that rental income may help offset your mortgage payment, helping you qualify for the second VA loan.”

-Second loan impact on funding fees
+Second VA loan impact on funding fees

 Restoring your VA mortgage entitlement

-However, if your loan is merely paid off or refinanced and you still own the home, the entitlement amount remains tied up in the home.
+Remember: You have an entitlement limit, but you can get your entitlement restored by selling your home and paying off the VA loan in full.
+If your loan is merely paid off or refinanced and you still own the home, the entitlement amount remains tied up in the home.

-Fortunately, there’s an exception.
-You can request a one-time restoration of entitlement benefit, even if you’ve not met the VA’s must-sell rule.
+Fortunately, there’s an exception: You can request a one-time restoration of entitlement benefit, even if you’ve not met the VA’s must-sell rule.

-But say the buyer of your home for sale is a veteran who takes over your existing VA mortgage (called an “assumption”).
+Say the buyer of your home for sale is a veteran who takes over your existing VA mortgage (called an “assumption”).

 “You can ask this person to substitute his or her entitlement for the same amount of entitlement you originally used.
 If they agree, your original entitlement will be restored,” says Clermont.

 If the buyer doesn’t agree, the entitlement you used to buy the home will remain tied up in the property until the new owner fully repays the loan.